 Responding to a critical cyber incident can be an incredibly stressful and intense time.
 While nothing can fully alleviate the pressure of dealing with an attack, understanding these key tips from incident response experts will help give your team advantages when defending your organization.

 This document highlights the biggest lessons everyone should learn when it comes to responding to cybersecurity incidents.
-They are based on the real-world experience of the Sophos Managed Threat Response and Sophos Rapid Response teams, who have collectively responded to thousands of cybersecurity incidents.
+They are based on the real-world experience of the Sophos Managed Detection and Response and Sophos Rapid Response teams, who have collectively responded to thousands of cybersecurity incidents.

 Tip #1: React as quickly as possible

 When an organization is under attack, every second matters.

 There are a few reasons why teams may take too long to react.
 The most common is that they don’t understand the severity of the situation they find themselves in, and that lack of awareness leads to a lack of urgency.